ArjixWasTaken/webscraping-guide/README.md

 ## About
-This is a guide I made for a friend, you are welcome to make changes to it using PRs.
+This is a guide I made for a friend, you are welcome to make changes to it with PRs.